 Look for battery-powered lights and don’t have any cords for the best lighting inside the tent.
 They cast a soft glow and can be used to read, set up your sleeping area, or play games.
 LED lights work best because they don’t emit a lot of heat like other types of lighting.

 We also recommend lightweight camping tent lighting that is easy to set up, durable, and waterproof.
-An adjustable dimness setting makes it suitable in different scenarios.
+An adjustable dimness setting makes it suitable for different scenarios.

 1. Hanging Light Bulbs